DennisTurco/AutoBackupProgram/README.md

 ```

 ## Important Notes:
+* If, for any reason, the setup program doesn't add the application to the startup registry (`regedit`), you can manually run "add_to_startup.bat" located in the installation folder by double-clicking it.
-* this program is executed at the pc startup, if you disable it, it won't do any automatic backup
+* This program is set to run automatically at PC startup by default.
+If you disable it, automatic backups will no longer occur.

 ## Screenshots